 If you happen to find yourself without a tire gauge and your car doesn’t have an indicator for low tire pressure, there are several things you can do to figure out whether your tires need to be inflated.

-Feel the wheels.
-Press on your wheels using your hand or foot.
+- Feel the tires.
+Press on your tires using your hand or foot.
 Are the tires firm or do they have some give?
-If your they feel soft, it’s time to add more air.
+If they feel soft, you may need to add more air.

-Eyeball the wheels.
-Do you see any flattening?
-If your answer is yes, then your tires probably need more air.
+- Do you see any flattening in the tires?
+If yes, then your tires probably need more air.

-Pay attention to how your ride feels.
-Do you notice your rides feeling bumpier than usual lately?
-Do you hear noise when steering or have difficulty steering?
-These are signs that your tires may be low on air.4
+- Pay attention to how your ride feels.
+Do you notice any noise from the tires when turning?
+Do you have difficulty steering?
+Does the ride feel rougher?
+These are signs that your tires might be low on air.7

 How to maintain proper tire pressure

-Of course, knowing your recommended PSI isn’t enough.
-You have to ensure you’re checking your tires regularly.
-Experts recommend you check air pressure once a month.5 Your car’s tire pressure monitoring system TPMS measures the amount of air in your tires to let you know whether your tires are properly inflated.1
+Of course, knowing your recommended psi isn’t enough.
+You must ensure that you’re checking your tires regularly.
+It’s recommended that you check air pressure once a month.
+Your car’s tire pressure monitoring system (TPMS) measures the amount of air in your tires to let you know whether your tires are properly inflated.2

-Frequently checking your PSI becomes even more important in the fall and winter, when outside temperatures drop and weather conditions fluctuate causing your tires to lose air more quickly.
-Generally, your tire will gain or lose 1 PSI for every 10-degree change in temperature, which means if you have a sudden drop of 30 degrees, you could lose 3 PSI overnight.
-If your tires were already low, this could cause tire damage, steering problems or even a flat tire.3
+Frequently checking your psi becomes even more important in the fall and winter, when outside temperatures drop and weather conditions fluctuate, causing your tires to lose pressure more quickly.
+Generally, your tire will gain or lose 1 psi for every 10-degree change in temperature, which means if you have a sudden drop of 30 degrees, you could lose 3 psi overnight.
+If your tires were already low, this could cause tire damage, steering problems or even a flat tire.6

 Knowing and maintaining the right air pressure is important to the safety and longevity of your tires.
 All it takes is a tire pressure gauge and a few minutes of your time.